coliasgroup/seL4-summit-2024-rust-training/book/src/introduction.md

 Please let the instructor know if you'd like an introduction or review for any seL4 API concepts or details.

 [Part II](#sel4-microkit) covers the Rust bindings for the seL4 Microkit API and the runtime for microkit protection domains.
-This part does assume that the reader is familiar with the basics of the Microkit framework and API.
+This part does assume that the reader is familiar with the basics of the Microkit framework and API, or is using a companion resource to learn about the Microkit in parallel.